nikolas/openvault/README.md

 #### Metadata

+**Note**: Ruby warnings go to STDOUT, but to tell whether it completed successfully, you need to look in the `logs` directory.

 For managing the source metadata, we have a git repo at http://atlas.wgbh.org/stash with all the pbcore xml, and we have a checkout of this repo on the production server.
 To reingest:
 ```